 This fund allows donors to make a charitable contribution, receive an immediate tax benefit and then recommend grants from the fund over time.
 An easy way to think about a donor-advised fund is like a charitable savings account: a donor contributes to the fund as frequently as they like and then recommends grants to their favorite charities when they are ready.

 The assets of the donor advised fund are owned and controlled by the Foundation.

 Contributions to the fund may be made using cash, publicly traded securities or other property.

 Up to three advisors and three successor advisors to the fund may be named when establishing the fund.

 Grants from the fund must be for charitable purposes.

 Advisors may recommend grants to any 501(c)(3) organization other than private foundations,and to most units of government (e.g. public schools, colleges and universities, town and municipal governments, police departments, etc.)

-Pella Community Foundation requires that at least 50% of the total grant amounts in any year be made to organizations or units of government which fulfill the Foundaiton's mission to preserve the heritage and enhance the quality of life for the people of Pella.
+Pella Community Foundation suggests at least 50% of the total grant amounts in any year be made to organizations or units of government which fulfill the Foundation's mission to preserve the heritage and enhance the quality of life for the people of Pella.